Oksuzova/pytest_bdd_project/README.md

 # filter tests by tags
-pytest --collect-only -m "e2e" pytest --collect-only -m "unit"
+pytest -m "e2e"
+pytest -m "unit"

 # print Allure report
 # Replace allure-results with the path to the directory specified in the outputFolder setting of the reporter